Lorti/2014/_posts/2013-09-01-radiated-pixel.markdown

   - View Website: http://www.radiatedpixel.com/wordpress/2013/03/27/webgl-3d-model-viewer-using-three-js/
 ---

 Radiated Pixel is a collective of nerds and geeks with a strong interest in games, media, art and technology.
 People who do not simply enjoy, but also create works in these fields, both professional and in their spare time.
-Their blog serves as a platform to showcase their works and reach out to people with similar interests.
+Their blog serves as a platform for showcasing their works and reaching out to people with similar interests.